tessercat/daoistic-data/blog/ultimate-power/notes.md

-are as bound to the cyclical nature of 自然 as 地, 天 and 道, and since the poem is about kings and their presence in only one of the four dimensions of greatness (王居其一焉), phase words in the 曰 expressions describe a great king's waning power (逝), retirement from public life (遠) and eventual replacement (反).
+are as bound to the cyclical nature of 自然 as 地, 天 and 道, and since the poem is about kings and their authority over only one of the four dimensions of greatness (王居其一焉), phase words in the 曰 expressions describe a great king's waning power (逝), retirement from public life (遠) and eventual replacement (反).

-The Riverside Elder comments on 獨立 as 無匹雙, having no twin or pair, so 天下母 is self-perpetuating, self-referencing, endless recursion.
-Phase words could apply to any number of social roles, but interpretation requires an act of recursion once the subject is defined (as 王).
+I like that interpretation of the phase words requires an act of recursion once the subject is defined (as 王).